Mon – Fri: 9:00am – 5:00pm, Sat: 09:00 am – 02:00pm, Sunday: Closed

 Does Professional Teeth Whitening Damage Teeth?

-Potential Side Effects of Professional Teeth Whitening
+Potential Side Effects of Teeth Whitening

-Teeth whitening is a popular cosmetic dental procedure that many people have considered to achieve a brighter and more attractive smile.
-There are different types of teeth whitening treatments, each with its own benefits and potential risks.
+Many people have considered achieving a brighter and more attractive smile.
 This article will discuss the different types of teeth whitening and the potential risks of each.
-Types of Teeth Whitening There are several types of teeth whitening treatments available, ranging from over-the-counter products to professional treatments.

 1. Over-the-Counter Products